Chandigarh India Travel Guide

 Green belts and parks connect sectors.
 Sukhna Lake adds beauty plus for fun space.
 The lake’s design integrates with the urban area's plan.

-Its location defines its personality as a modern, green, and connected Indian city.
+Its location defines its character as a modern, green, and connected Indian city.

-The story of Chandigarh starts with the Partition of The republic of india in 1947.
+The story of Chandigarh starts with the Partition of India in 1947.
 This division created two new nations, India and Pakistan, and split the former British province of Punjab.
 Lahore, Punjab's historic capital, became part of Pakistan.
-India's side of Punjab needed a new capital, one symbolizing hope, modernity, and a break from the past.
+India's side of Punjab needed a new capital, one symbolizing hope, modernity, and a respite from the past.

 Prime Minister Jawaharlal Nehru envisioned a city "unfettered by the traditions of the past, a representation of the nation's faith in the future."
 This vision led to Chandigarh.